W & J Linney Privacy Policy

-W&J Linney Limited (trading as Linney) respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+W & J Linney Limited (trading as Linney) respects your privacy and is committed to protecting your personal data.
+This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.